-E. Entitlement.

-- 1. Employees are entitled to twelve weeks unpaid family and medical leave per year.
+- E. Entitlement. - 1.
+Employees are entitled to twelve weeks unpaid family and medical leave per year.
 Employees taking military caregiver family and medical leave to care for a family service member are entitled to 26 weeks of unpaid family and medical leave but only in a single 12 month period. - 2.
 Year is defined as a rolling 12-month period measured backward from the date an employee uses any FMLA leave. - 3.
 If insufficient leave is available, the school district may: - a.
 Deny the leave if entitlement is exhausted - b.
-Award leave available a.
-Interm Intermittent leave is available for: birth of my child or adoption or foster care placement subject to agreement by the district; serious health condition of myself, parent, or child when medically necessary; because of a qualifying exigency arising out of the fact that my spouse; son or daughter; parent is on active duty or call to active duty status in support of a contingency operation as a member of the National Guard or Reserves; because I am the spouse; son or daughter; parent; next of kin of a covered service member with a serious injury or illness.
+Award leave available - F. Type of Leave Requested. - 1.
+Continuous employee will not report to work for set number of days or weeks. - 2.
+Intermittent employee requests family and medical leave for separate periods of time. - a.
+Intermittent leave is available for: - \\\\\ birth of my child or adoption or foster care placement subject to agreement by the district; serious health condition of myself, parent, or child when medically necessary; - \\\\\ serious nearm condition of mysen, parent, of child when medically necessary, - \\\\\ because of a qualifying exigency arising out of the fact that my \\\\ spouse; \\\\ son or daughter; \\\\ parent is on active duty or call to active duty status in support of a contingency operation as a member of the National Guard or Reserves; - \\\\\ because I am the \\\\ spouse; \\\\ son or daughter; \\\\ parent; \\\\ next of kin of a covered service member with a serious injury or illness. - b.
+In the case of foreseeable intermittent leave, the employee must schedule the leave to minimize disruption to the school district operation.